rogerboesch/classicscoder-cmoc/README.md

 The goal is to create a full working C-Wrapper for CMOC:

 * Use similar names as used in gcc6809 to simplify porting code
-*
-Avoid higher level abstractions as inand make all bios calls available to developers using CMOC for Vectrex development.
+* Include same functionality as in controller.h (Joystick abstraction) directly in c-wrapper

-I use CMOC under the hood in Classics Coder Vectrex edition
+I use CMOC under the hood in [**Classics Coder Vectrex Edition**]() and need therefore a more comprehensive C-Support for Vectrex development in CMOC